donavon/use-instance/README.md

 >In the future, React may choose to “forget” some previously memoized values and recalculate them on next render.

-Instance variables don't forget. 🐘
+Instance variables never forget. 🐘

 ## Live demo